rust-stuco/lectures/week6/modules_testing.md

 # Recap: Modules

-* You can split a package into crates, and crates into modules
+* You can split a package into crates
+    * Crates into modules
+        * Modules into items
 * You can refer to items defined in other modules with paths
 * All module components are private by default, unless you mark them as `pub`